CodeTaste: Can LLMs Generate Human-Level Code Refactorings?: Experimental Evaluation

 \paragraph{Alignment Score} We combine the instruction following rate and the functional correctness into an \emph{alignment score} \alignscore{}.
 Concretely, the alignment score $\alignscore(\hat{X}) = \pass(\hat{X}) \times \ifr{(\hat{X})}$.
 The multiplication ensures that adherence to refactoring intent is only rewarded if the generated patch is also functionally correct.

-\paragraph{Precision} Precision \precision{($\hat{X}$)} measures the extent to which a patch $\hat{X}$ avoids unrelated changes.
-As defined in \cref{sec:notation-success}, a patch $\hat{X}$ defines two sets of lines, $L_{\hat{X}}^{-}$ and $L_{\hat{X}}^{+}$ corresponding to additions and removals respectively.
-For a given codebase $R$, $\mathcal{C}_{\Gamma}(R)=\cup_{\gamma \in \Gamma}\mathcal{C}(\gamma, R)$ defines the set of all lines matched by the rule set $\Gamma$.
-We then define additive precision \posprecision{} as the percentage of added lines $L_{\hat{X}}^{+}$ that also match the additive rules $\posruleset$.
-Negative precision \negprecision{} is the percentage of removed lines $L_{\hat{X}}^{-}$ that matched the reductive rules $\negruleset$.
+\paragraph{Precision} Precision \precision{($\hat{X}$)} measures how well $\hat{X}$ avoids unrelated changes.
+For reported agent diff-size and precision metrics, we compute $L_{\hat{X}}^{+}$ and $L_{\hat{X}}^{-}$ after filtering out build, vendor, documentation, configuration, comment-only, and whitespace changes.
+For a codebase $R$, $\mathcal{C}_{\Gamma}(R)=\cup_{\gamma \in \Gamma}\mathcal{C}(\gamma, R)$ is the set of lines matched by the rule set $\Gamma$.
+We define additive precision \posprecision{} as the percentage of added lines $L_{\hat{X}}^{+}$ that also match the additive rules $\posruleset$.
+Negative precision \negprecision{} is the percentage of removed lines $L_{\hat{X}}^{-}$ that were matched by the reductive rules $\negruleset$ in $R$.
 Precision \precision{} is the weighted average of these terms.